magento/devdocs/src/cloud/docker/docker-development.md

   - Configuration
 ---

-{{site.data.var.mcd-prod}} provides an option to deploy {{site.data.var.ee}} to a Docker environment for development, test, and automation tasks.
+{{site.data.var.mcd-prod}} provides an option to deploy {{site.data.var.ee}} to a Docker environment for development, testing, and automation tasks.
 It includes the following features:

 -  **Cross-platform support**–Supports Linux, macOS and Windows with WSL2
 -  **Magento Cloud emulation**–Provides a Cloud-like deployment pipeline and filesystem to test code locally before deploying your {{ site.data.var.ece }} project to Staging or Production servers
--  **{{site.data.var.ee}} development**–Create a local development environment for Magento on-premises projects
+-  **{{site.data.var.ee}} development**–Creates a local development environment for Magento on-premises projects
 -  **Multiple sync options**–Provides three file synchronization options (native, mutagen and docker-sync) for best performance
 -  **Extensibility**–Use a standard Docker configuration file to extend and customize your development environment